Where to view sakura blossoms in Chubu.

 If you are trying to knock off a few items from your Japan bucket list then this spot is for you.
 Thousands of cherry blossom trees line the shores of Lake Kawaguchi on all sides.
 The most famous of which is the walking path near Kawaguchi Enkei Hall.
 Some 200 sakura trees are located here along with breathtaking views of Mount Fuji.

 From early to mid-April, the Fuji Kawaguchiko Cherry Blossom Festival takes place here with an awesome nighttime illumination.
 Thirty minutes from the lake itself is the iconic Chureito Pagoda.
-Seeing cherry blossoms hanging above the pagoda with Fuji in the background is quite the whimsical experience.
+Seeing cherry blossoms hanging above the pagoda with Fuji in the background is quite a whimsical experience.

 Takaoka Castle only stood for a few years during the Edo Period before being demolished in 1615.
 Only the castle’s ramparts and moat remain, but the thousands of cherry trees that bloom here in spring make it a major sakura viewing spot in Toyama Prefecture.
 The trees around the moat are illuminated beautifully at night during the cherry blossom festival at the beginning of April.

 This park’s 1,500 cherry blossom trees have earned it a spot among the world’s best sakura viewing locations.
-The ruins are also famous for its Showa era architecture and arched bridge.
+The ruins are also famous for their Showa era architecture and arched bridge.
 The bridge is particularly popular for sakura viewing.
 Near the park’s north gate is a tall drum tower that also makes for a unique photo spot

 Takada Park is one of Japan’s best spots for viewing sakura at night.
 About 50 hectares in size, it’s home to around 4,000 cherry blossom trees, a vermillion bridge stretching across the castle moat, and the recreated triple turrets of the original Takada Castle.
 The park shines and sparkles at night, thanks to around 3,000 paper lanterns.
 Additionally, the evening offers plenty to eat as numerous food stalls pop up on the grounds.